SvenGDK/ARA-Tools/Guides/Ubuntu22.04OnROGAlly.md

 ![ubuntually](https://github.com/SvenGDK/ARA-Tools/assets/84620/e14d2e05-18c5-4b8d-abbf-59825e5a4c2f)

 Ubuntu is almost running out of the box with Ubuntu 22.04.4 and only lacks WiFi support.
-This however can be fixed with an updated kernel.
+This however can be fixed with an updated kernel.</br>
 When installing Ubuntu the first time it is recommended to use a USB-C dock with an Ethernet adapter, a free USB port and preferably also a keyboard attached.

 ## New Installation (Ubuntu only)